2022

 The project explores how heritage can be activated through design, highlighting the potential of contemporizing marginalized crafts.
 By layering these ancestral techniques with new graphic content, Stateless Heritage invites viewers to reflect on the meanings these objects carry and to engage with traditional crafts in an untraditional way.

-1/4 Palestinian women carrying water jars
+1/4 Palestinian women and water jars

 2/4 Library of jars